ripple/opensource.ripple.com/docs/xls-47d-price-oracles/price-oracles.md

 ## Price Oracles on the XRP Ledger

 XLS-47d implements a native, on-chain price oracle, enhancing the native DeFi functionality of the XRP Ledger.
 Off-chain price oracles send their data to XRPL oracles, which store that information on-chain.
-Decentralized apps can then query the XRPL oracles for price data; multiple XRPL oracles can be queries to minimize risk and inaccuracies.
+Decentralized apps can then query the XRPL oracles for price data; multiple XRPL oracles can be queried to minimize risk and inaccuracies.

 By standardizing price feeds in this manner, all XRPL apps can access a dependable, shared data source.